-Owings Mills Truck Accident Lawyer
+Owings Mills Truck Accident Attorney

 You may find yourself in a vulnerable position as a truck accident victim.
-You are badly injured, your car is a wreck, and you do not know what to do next.
+You are badly injured, your vehicle is a wreck, and you do not know what to do next.
 While still dealing with all those things, you may notice an unknown number reaching out.
 After picking up, you discover that a representative from the truck company’s insurer is on the other end.

 Truck Accidents Cause Serious Injuries

 Exercising caution around large trucks is a must for all Maryland motorists.
 You have probably already guessed that those large vehicles can cause massive damage, but the degree to which they do is important to emphasize.
 Statistics provided by the National Safety Council highlight the destructive potential of these large trucks.

 The numbers indicate that 4,842 large trucks were involved in fatal crashes in 2020.
 To put that number into context, it accounts for 9% of all the vehicles involved in fatal accidents that year.
 A closer look at the numbers brings up even more troubling revelations.

 For instance, the numbers show that 71% of the fatalities recorded in those collisions were occupants of other vehicles.
 Non-occupants accounted for 12% of the fatalities recorded that year.
 Focusing more on injuries, 107,000 large trucks were involved in injury crashes in 2020.
 Once again, the occupants of other vehicles were most likely to be injured during those accidents.
 They accounted for 68% of the total injuries tallied.

 Common Injuries Caused by Tractor Trailer and Semi-Truck Accidents